 The nutrition gap describes the difference between the levels of nutrients you are getting from your daily diet, and those nutrient levels identified by scientific research as necessary for OPTIMAL health in the population.
 Many people don’t get the level of essential nutrients required for health and protection on a day-to-day basis, and the short-fall adversely impacts health, now and longer term.

 Aside from dietary intake, various factors contribute to nutrient shortfalls.
 These include: food choices within any 24-hour, seven-day window; the source of the food; the nutrient content of the food we eat; the bodies ability to assimilate the nutrients; our fitness and movement levels; and lifestyle factors, e.g. stress, alcohol, smoking, medications – these all pull more heavily on our nutrient ‘bank balance’.
+Sometimes nutrient imbalances arise from trial-and-error over-the-counter purchases of supplements and this can also be costly.

-Wherever and as much as possible, we will work with foods easily sourced in local supermarkets and farm shops.
+Wherever and as much as possible, we work with foods easily sourced in local supermarkets and farm shops.
 However, it may be necessary to prescribe supplements to achieve the necessary therapeutic effect, and/or to bridge any significant ‘nutrition gap’ identified.
 In that event, I work with Food State and Wholefood supplements.

 Cognitive assessments to objectively measure